moaz12568/kaf-inspect/README.md

   --bootstrap-servers BOOTSTRAP_SERVERS
                         Comma-separated list of Kafka bootstrap servers --topic TOPIC         Kafka topic to scan.
 Not required if --list-topics or --check-lag is used.
+  --overview            Display a high-level overview of the cluster.
+  --schema-registry-url SCHEMA_REGISTRY_URL
+                        URL for the Schema Registry to include in overview.
+  --connect-url CONNECT_URL
+                        URL for Kafka Connect to include in overview.
   --list-topics         List topics interactively and exit.
   --check-lag           Check consumer group lag for a topic.
   --search SEARCH       Search for a pattern in message values.